Repair-welding

 The material condition, assuming it was not affected by failure, can be determined by having hardness testing performed by knowledgeable people.

-One should remember that Repair-welding will usually include the application of heat.
-Its influence must be accounted for, because it may affect the parts to the point that their original strength and hardness are reduced remarkably.
+Heat influence must be accounted for, because it may affect the parts to the point that their original strength and hardness are reduced remarkably.

 In that case the repaired parts may no longer be able to sustain service stresses.

 If it is decided that Repair-welding is an acceptable solution one has still to select the process, the filler metal and the procedure most suitable to the application.
-Depending on the base metal, special precautions may be needed like preheating and postheating.

-Finally one has still to inspect the Repair-welding according to acceptable best practice.
-Will the production manager be satisfied?
 He/she will, only if the broken equipment goes quickly back to normal operation.
 In any case don't be disappointed if exceptional thanks are not profuse.

 Our article on Repair-welding of service failures of welded parts is available by clicking on Weld Repair.